mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

     end
 {% end %}

 Crawlers have a back-edge baked in.
-Our pipeline doesn't, and every one of my failed attempts was an effort to bend that back-edge into a graph that was never designed for it.
+Our pipeline doesn't, and every one of our failed attempts was an effort to bend that back-edge into a graph that was never designed for it.

 Let's look at that graph design more closely: